 - Adult Alternative Album of the Year

 - Instrumental Album of the Year

 - Children’s Album of the Year

-- Classical Album of the Year: Solo or Chamber
+- Classical Album of the Year (Solo Artist)

-- Classical Album of the Year: Vocal or Choral
+- Classical Album of the Year (Small Ensemble)

 - Classical Composition of the Year